bruab/bruab.github.io/affiliate-links.md

 Here's info on all the affiliate deals I've got going.

+## Calyx Institute

+Use [this link](https://members.calyxinstitute.org/r/jixkd) and get 1 free month!
+I replaced my Spectrum cable internet with a Calyx mobile hotspot and couldn't be happier .The service is more reliable, it's far cheaper, and my money goes to a nonprofit.

 ## Fathom Analytics

 Use [this referral link](https://usefathom.com/ref/BLQQDD) to sign up.
 You get $10 off (you're welcome!) and I get a 25% commission (thank you!)